chrisvanmeer/vault-fundamentals/README.md

 ### `terraform.tfvars`

-Please fill in the following data
+Please fill in the following data:

 - AWS Account ID
 - AWS IAM user

+This data will be used for the KMS inline key-policy that will act as our auto-unseal key.

 ### `vault.env`

-Please fill in the following data
+Please fill in the following data:

 - AWS Access Key ID
 - AWS Secret Access Key

+This file will be used by the Vault instances to leverage the auto-unseal mechanism.

 ### `vault.hclic`